-Some people think it's entertainment but it's a secret weapon.
+it's a secret weapon.
 They can't kill a man's music and they can't kill a man who knows that.

-' Just teach me, Mr. Deal ...
+Just teach me, Mr. Deal.
 Teach me.

 (Clarence plays and sings "IN MY SOUND".
 As he does Omar's ribbons (raggedy and dirty) become colorful again as the "healing sound" does its work.)